query_script_variables

 This value reflects MySQL's FOUND_ROWS().
 Due to the interpreted nature of QueryScript, the transient FOUND_ROWS() value is lost by the time next statement executes.
 Hence the use of this variable.

-• $rowcount: number of rows changed, deleted, or inserted by the last statement, if applicable.
+$rowcount: number of rows changed, deleted, or inserted by the last statement,

 This value reflects MySQL's ROW_COUNT().
 Due to the interpreted nature of QueryScript, the transient ROW_COUNT() value is lost by the time next statement executes.
 Hence the use of this variable.